mrbrant89/wokedissident/_posts/2025/03/2025-03-23-trade-war-backfire.md

 And China?
 It’s not waiting around.
 It’s building ports in Africa, trains across Asia, and 6G networks in Europe.
 While we’re busy jacking up soy prices, they’re locking down the global future.

 As Jimmy Carter put it: “China hasn’t wasted a penny on war... that’s why it surpasses us in almost every area.”
-The man’s 100 years old and still making more sense than every trade advisor in Washington <a href="http://us.china-embassy.gov.cn/eng/zggs/202502/t20250220_11559124.htm">[3]</a>.
+The was 100 years old and still made more sense than every trade advisor in Washington <a href="http://us.china-embassy.gov.cn/eng/zggs/202502/t20250220_11559124.htm">[3]</a>.

 ## We Gave Up the Empire—Without a Fight